kasaram/SMS-App-BuyHatke/README.md

 An android application to send and receive the SMS similar to the inbuilt sms application in the mobile phones developed as part of task given by BuyHatke.

+Features of the application:
+1. Push Notifications are used to inform user when a new message arrives.
+2. Search functionality is implemented to find a particular SMS.
-Notifications of upcoming messages is also shown with a feature to upload backup to the cloud in text file.
+3. For Backup purpose google drive is used to upload the sms in text format.
+4. Feature of sending an SMS to a particular number is aprovided in the application.

 The Libraries used are :</br>